Certification & Credentialing

 one-time upgrade · requires active L1

 The advanced practitioner credential.
-Manage multi-quadrant cases independently, deliver advanced facilitation protocols, and complete full case conceptualisations.
+Manage complex cases independently, deliver advanced facilitation, and complete full case conceptualisations.
 Requires real-world experience — not purchasable without an active L1 credential and the logged practice gate.

-• Complex case portfolio — 3 AI-presented multi-quadrant cases
+- Complex case portfolio — 3 AI-presented advanced cases

 L3